This gift wrapping scene is designed to fit inside the same little glass box with a mirrored back that is also used for the Chicken Hutch.

-That's a partridge in a pear tree on the chair cushion, from a really neat print fabric of the Twelve Days of Christmas.
+That's a partridge in a pear tree on the pillow, from a really neat print fabric of the Twelve Days of Christmas.
 The ruffle was a small strip cut from fabric pleated on one of those rubber pleaters and the trim is pulled gold bunka.
 I made pillows for our club as Christmas gifts from that fabric.
 Wish I had bought more.

-The gift wrap was cut from both mini designs and regular gift paper.
 The rolls were made by wrapping and gluing the paper around a bamboo skewer.
 The plain white bag was trimmed with blue car striping tape and a snowman sticker.
-The holly tag and other gift tags were cut from Christmas cards.

 The plaid basket with brown paper packages to mail has a bottle lid base to which I glued a strip of cotton from the top of an aspirin bottle.
 A circle of plaid fabric was just pulled up and glued to the inside of the bottle cap.
 White lace ruffling covered the raw edges, red bunka was glued to the rim and a bow added to one side.